 Show employees you value them and make it a priority to invest in their future and development.
 Creating a personalized learning path will save time and money, ultimately increasing employees' efficiency and expertise.
 They are more likely to stay, eventually saving them time and money.

 4. Offer varied teaching methods

 The learning and development of old monotone videos with uninteresting PowerPoint presentations is no longer enough.
 Due to extensive research on what makes information stick, a good learning and development program involves various teaching components like interactive training, engaging videos, practice tests, live education, helpful games and more.
 Using different methods of communicating information will be more engaging to employees.
 Learning the same topic in multiple ways (I.e., watching a video, reading an article or playing a helpful game) will help the learner retain the information.
 For example, SAS’ learning platform allows learners to choose how they want to consume content by choosing self-paced online learning or an instructor-led class.

 Mobile learning has been on the rise for years outside the corporate world.
 It is common to see people learning a language on Duolingo during their morning commute.
 Entire social media segments are filled with influencers who teach their followers everything from cooking to playing piano to repairing your bicycle.

 As this is becoming the norm, prospective employees expect it to extend into the workplace.
-About 26% of L&D programs say their primary focus area in 2022 was digital upskilling and digital transformation.
+Role-specific digital upskilling and transformation are among the top three training topics and priorities for managers.
 Implementing mobile learning will help reach this goal.
 With many hybrid and remote jobs, learning through your phone and laptop is a good method for adapting to employees.
 It is important for employers to offer both methods of training.